 3. Real Estate Postcards

 According to NAR’s Home Buyer and Seller Generational 2019 Trends, sending out postcards has proved to be a selling method that outperforms TV and real estate magazine features.
-Therefore, attracting more listings and clients with real estate postcards is more achievable than you may think.
+Therefore, attracting more listings and clients with real estate postcards is an achievable goal.

 While mailing physical cards can be perceived as “old-school”, there are many innovative real estate postcard ideas and strategies that you can employ to stand out from the crowd.
 You can turn postcards into vouchers, send thank you cards, or deliver personal invitations to open houses, and I’m just naming a few.